Prey for the Pack program helps private landowners support wildlife

 Landowners may participate in the Prey for the Pack program in conjunction with other conservation programs.
 Once the habitat improvement project is completed, the habitat must remain in the improved condition for 10 years to satisfy the project agreements.

-To learn more about the Prey for the Pack program, contact Sarah Loeffler, Refuge Volunteer & Program Coordinator, at [email protected] or 252-796-3004, ext.
+To learn more about the Prey for the Pack program, contact Katerina Ramos, Refuge Volunteer and Programs Coordinator, at [email protected] or 252-796-3004, ext.
 222.